Hashimkhann1/plant_shop/README.md

 - Auth is completed
 - Side bar is added for admin in web
 - Working for web view for admin
+- Working on getting imgae for add item